vulpinenetworks/SOCProject/docs/source/technologies.rst

 Cisco ASA
 ------------

-We chose to use the Cisco ASA
+We chose to implement the Cisco ASA-V-5 Virtual Security Appliance.

+Simple
+^^^^^^
-..
-We choose to implement the ASA line of products because of its well-established presence in the IT Security Industry and for ease of configuration and Maintenace as well as support.
+- We choose to implement the ASA line of products because of its well-established presence in the IT Security Industry and for ease of configuration and Maintenace as well as support.
+- The ASA has a vast array of built-in security measures such as ACL’s, Threat Detection, Scanning and Botnet filtering.

 Creating recipes